lasamson/EleNa/README.md

 <img src="frontend.png" alt="FrontEnd UI" width="500"/>

-## Available Scripts
+## How to run

+First install the both the frontend dependencies and server dependencies using the following two commands:

+### `npm install`
+### `pip install -r requirements.txt`

-In the project directory, you can run:
+In the project directory, you can run run the react server using the following command:

 ### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Also in the the src/server folder, you can run the python server using the following command:

-### `npm test`
+### `python server.py`

-Launches the test runner in the interactive watch mode.<br>